 lib to get a documentation coverage report.

 lib includes parameter names in the documentation coverage report.

-See Bugs at DEVELOPERS for information on filing a bug report.
+See Bugs at CONTRIBUTING for information on filing a bug report.
 It's OK to file a bug report for anything you're having a problem with.
 If you can't figure out how to make RDoc produce the output you like that is probably a documentation bug.